-To conclude, a gelatin methacryloyl hydrogel will be produced for use as a 3D cell culture model of the epithelial-mesenchymal trophic unit.
-The selection of GelMA was based on its ease of use, low cost, and amenable mechanical and biochemical properties.
-The objective is to create GelMA scaffolds with the desired stiffness and ensure they are appropriate for the client's use.
-Subsequently, fibroblasts will be encapsulated in the gel to allow for the study of lung epithelial cells in normal and fibrotic extracellular matrix (ECM) states.
-This will result in a model that is more biologically relevant and valuable to the client.
+To conclude, a gelatin methacryloyl hydrogel was produced for use as a 3D cell culture model of the epithelial mesenchymal trophic unit.
+The selection of GelMA was based on its ease of use, low cost, and adjustable mechanical and biochemical properties.
+The team's goal was to produce GelMA scaffolds with low and high stiffnesses so that the client can investigate lung epithelial cells under normal and fibrotic conditions, respectively.
+Rheological mechanical testing confirmed that normal tissue hydrogels can be produced.
+Additionally, hydrogels with stiffnesses above the fibrotic range were made, which shows that stiffer gels can be produced, though the target stiffness was not achieved.